BIOCAF SUSTAINABILITY SERIES

 In 2019, we began to answer this question by launching Biocaf, our new line of coffee equipment cleaners that are 100% biodegradable, are sourced from plants and minerals, and are free of phosphates.
 We were driven to provide coffee professionals with cleaning products designed to have minimal impact on the environment while still ensuring they help them serve great tasting coffee from the cleanest equipment.

 But with Biocaf, we want to do more than just help our customers take better care of their equipment with more sustainable cleaners.
 We want to inspire the coffee community to think critically about all the ways it can play its part in protecting the environment.

-That’s why we have partnered with three enormously talented, thoughtful and eloquent coffee writers to launch the Biocaf Sustainability Series.
+That’s why we have partnered with several enormously talented, thoughtful and eloquent coffee writers to launch the Biocaf Sustainability Series.
 The goal of this series is to highlight some of the most creative and effective efforts from across the coffee value chain to preserve our environment, and to help lead the conversation of finding a more responsible path forward to taking care of our planet.

 The writers of the Biocaf Sustainability Series are incredibly informed and articulate on the subject of coffee sustainability.
 With their varied backgrounds that include publishing books on reducing coffee waste, organizing the very first zero-emissions latte art throwdown, and teaching SCA-certified sustainability courses, their collective perspectives cover nearly every aspect of the coffee chain.
 And each of the writers are published authors in the coffee industry’s most trusted publications.

 Click here to learn about the experts behind this series.